 - Esophageal spasm, which is a sudden squeezing of the muscles in the esophagus that prevents food from passing through to the stomach

-Examples of conditions that may cause an obstruction in the esophagus are given below
+Examples of conditions that may cause an obstruction in the esophagus include:

 - Gastroesophageal reflux disease (GERD), where stomach acid moves up into the esophagus causing ulcers to form and eventually scar tissue that narrows the structure.

-- Esophagitis – This refers to inflammation in the esophagus which can be caused by infection, allergic reactions or GERD.
+- Esophagitis refers to inflammation in the esophagus that can be caused by infection, allergic reactions, or GERD.

-- Esophageal tumor – These growths may be benign or malignant.
+- Esophageal tumors, which may be benign or malignant.

-- Diverticula – These are small sacs that form in the wall of the throat or esophagus.
+- Diverticula, which are small sacs that form in the wall of the throat or esophagus.

 - Masses may form outside of the esophagus that press on the structure and narrow it.

 Dysphagia is diagnosed based on symptoms and physical examinations.
-A doctor may also want to check the patient’s muscle strength, speech and reflexes.
-The patient may then be referred onto another specialist which could be any one of the following:
+A doctor may also want to check the patient’s muscle strength, speech, and reflexes.
+The patient may then be referred to another specialist, which can include:

 - A gastroenterologist who is an expert in the digestive system

 In order to establish the exact cause of a patient’s dysphagia, a consultant may arrange for one or more of the following tests: